 The cost to purchase your debt is usually between $0.04 and $0.14 for every dollar.
 So, if you have $10,000 in debt and the debt buyer purchases it for ten cents on the dollar, they may pay $1,000 to buy your debt.
 You still owe the $10,000, but you would pay this money to the debt buyer instead of your creditor.
 Whatever money they collect beyond the $1,000 purchase price is their return on this high-risk investment.

 A debt buyer can then attempt to collect on the debt, contact a third party to attempt collection on their behalf or sell off the debt again as part of another portfolio.
 As a result, your past-due debt can be bought and sold multiple times.

-Of course debt buyers do not buy one debt at a time.
+Of course, debt buyers do not buy one debt at a time.
 They buy large portfolios of delinquent debts from credit card issuers.
 Of the six main credit card issuers in the U.S., five of them use debt buying as a means to recoup money on unpaid debts.
-While they may receive less than five percent of the total amount owed, they at least recoup some money as they cut their losses.
+While they may receive less than five percent of the total amount owed, they at least cut their losses.